Are you wondering about the commercial real estate market – 2021? Click here to go to the mid-year commercial real estate outlook update.

 The CBRE reports, “There are no indications that 2020’s decline in urban multifamily demand is permanent or there is an impending return to the hollowed-out cities of the 1970s and 1980s.
 Yet urban submarkets will lag in the multifamily sector’s overall recovery.
 Lower-density and less-expensive suburban submarkets held up remarkably well in 2020 and are positioned to lead overall market performance in 2021”.

-Positive effects of COVID on the real estate market in 2021
+Positive effects of COVID on the commercial real estate market – 2021

 Which properties are being positively affected by COVID?

 - Healthcare facilities: Hospitals were filled to max capacity during the pandemic.
 Along with job opportunities in the healthcare field, the demand created a need for new healthcare facilities.

 - Data centers: Doctors and scientists worked overtime around the clock to create a vaccine for COVID at data centers around the country.

 - Industrial real estate: Since many businesses closed, people were shopping online for their goods.
 Companies looked for warehouses to store products that are now sold online.